MgHtinLynn/mghtinlynn.github.io/pages/about.md

 <h2 class="dark:text-stone-200 mt-32">Summary</h2>

 <ul class="list-disc dark:text-stone-300">
-<li>Experienced full-stack developer with a demonstrated history of working in the software industry.</li>
+<li>An experienced full-stack developer with a demonstrated history of working in the software industry.</li>
 <li>Passionate and a cool guy with a very hardworking mindset, eager to assist others in need, fluent in many technical skills and expertise, and capable of delivering good artefacts on time.</li>
-<li>software engineer with seven years of experience and has developed his skills around full-stack web development, DevOps practices, and cloud-based applications.</li>
+<li>Software engineer with seven years of experience and has developed his skills around full-stack web development, DevOps practices, and cloud-based applications.</li>
-<li>>Advanced knowledge of design patterns, architecture patterns, and databases.</li>
+<li>Advanced knowledge of design patterns, architecture patterns, and databases.</li>
 </ul>

 <h2 class="dark:text-stone-200">Work Experience</h2>